fergiemcdowall/norch/README.md

     git clone https://github.com/fergiemcdowall/Norch

 ###Installing Norch

+*Note: for the purposes of accessability, this doc assumes that Norch is being installed locally on your own computer (localhost).
+Once Norch is rolled out on to remote servers, the hostname on all URLs should be updated accordingly.*

 Norch has 2 dependencies- Node.js and npm (Node Package Manager).
 Given that these are both installed Norch can be installed by running the following command which will download and install all dependencies:

     npm install

-If everything went to plan- Norch should now be installed on your machine at http://localhost:3000/.
+If everything went to plan- Norch should now be installed on your machine at [http://localhost:3000/](http://localhost:3000/).

 ##Operation